ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 Polyphia's "Ego Death" presents precise, powerful polyrhythmic patterns produced purely punishing, persistent patterns; providing pure pain.
 AnApple provides a polished, playful, and pleasing perspective.

-Sorry, the letter P had gotten stuck there; BUT what was said is fairly much true.
-Out of the few maps that pass through our radar, there are ones that show clear signs of uniqueness that are hard to implement easily or correctly (or at all at times).
-AnApple, on the other hand, has brought control movement into a separate category of theory as a whole that came not just as a surprise, but a welcome one at that.
+Sorry, the letter P had gotten stuck there, BUT what was said is pretty much true.
+Out of the few maps that pass through our radar, there are ones that show clear signs of uniqueness that are hard to implement easily or correctly (or at all).
+AnApple went a step further and has brought control movement theory into a whole new category, which came not just as a surprise, but a welcome one at that.

 #### Playlist A